In Operational Research (OR) such as linear programming, modeling a problem consists in identifying:

 - the various constraints to which these variables are subject

-- the targeted objective (optimization) called the Objective function.
+- the target objective (optimization) called the Goal function.

-In a linear programming (PL) problem the constraints and the objective are linear functions of the variables.
-We also speak of a linear program.
-They are noted as follows (pure canonical form):
+In a linear programming (LP) problem the constraints and the objective are linear functions of the variables.
+Also referred to as a linear program.
+They are denoted as follows (canonic form sheer):

 |Subject to||Ax ≤ b|